Muskanyadav9/Docker-MLOps/README.md

 # Docker-MLOps
-Thia repository have the basic idea about Docker.
+This repository have the basic idea about Docker.